Quality Inn & Suites Airport North

 Situated in the northwest corner of Reid Park, the Demeester Performance Center hosts musical, dance and even Shakespeare performances.
 The area also includes space for festival booths.
 This facility can accommodate audiences of up to 7,000 and is available for rent for a wide array of events.
 It is one of Tucson's finest outdoor venues, complete with acoustically tuned amplification and integral lighting.

-This Tucson Baseball field is home to the Colorado Rockies during springtime.
-It has also been the place where the Cleveland Indians trained and practiced for many decades.
+This Tucson baseball field is home to the Colorado Rockies during springtime, and the Arizona Wildcats during the college baseball season.
+It was also the place where the Cleveland Indians trained and practiced for many decades.
 If the name still doesn't ring a bell then maybe this might help—the movie "Major League" was filmed right on these grounds.
 This stadium can hold up to 9,500 people, so go ahead and book your tickets in advance, if you want to secure a seat for the next big game.

 The Disabled American Veterans Hall is run and operated by the Disabled Veterans Chapter 2.
 It is a lovely space where the trust holds various cultural events.
 At this venue, events like Bingo, Meetings and a number of fun games are held for the members of Disabled American Veterans Chapter 2.
 The place has become a happy union place for the one's playing the second innings of their life.
 Call for more information.